 The strategy you should follow to bid effectively with 7SearchPPC includes the following points during your initial phase of the campaign:

 - Always try to offer for the #1 position when you are bidding on a long keyword.

-- Keywords performance for various platforms differ.
+- Keyword performance for various platforms differs.
 A specific keyword may perform well on a platform, but on another platform, the audience changes, thus, affecting the performance of the keyword.

 - Do some preliminary keyword research on our integrated keyword tool.
 You can expand your reach by trying different keywords on this tool.